How Raven Stole The Sun – A Retelling

 Raven, a beautiful white bird that lived high on a remote mountain top and who had existed in this darkness from the beginning, grew very tired of walking and flying around running into things all the time.

-One day, Raven found his way to the home of an old man Medicine Man named Grey Hawk who lived alone with his daughter.
+One day, Raven found his way to the home of an old Medicine Man named Grey Hawk who lived alone with his daughter.
 Grey Hawk was not a very friendly man.
 He hated people and permitted no visitors.
 However, his daughter was very pretty and Raven, feeling sorry for her solitude, decided to introduce himself.

 They quickly became the best of friends for Raven could talk as well as any person and the daughter was grateful to have his company.
 During one of their chats, Raven learned that the girl’s father had a great treasure.
 Hidden somewhere in the house, the greedy old man had a tiny box concealed within many other boxes that held the light of all the universe within.